The Complete Hypothyroidism User Guide for Patients (2018 Edition)

 Much of the information contained in this guide also comes from my personal experience in treating hundreds and hundreds of patients.

-The reason your thyroid is so important is because it influences almost every major hormone system in your entire body.
+The reason your thyroid is so important is that it influences almost every major hormone system in your entire body (1).

 These changes may be manifested as low energy, weight gain, inability to sleep well at night (and many more which we will discuss below) which all may influence your quality of life.